Updated Mar 05, 2026

 What did COVID-19 change for French studies teaching?

-Rapid shifts to online delivery required staff to rethink pedagogy rather than upload content.
+Rapid shifts to online delivery required staff to rethink pedagogy rather than simply uploading content.
 Techniques that worked well persist in blended formats: short video explainers, interactive exercises, and structured discussion that keeps oral proficiency alive.
 Team collaboration around tools and assessment design improved consistency, while attention to staff wellbeing helped sustain quality under pressure.
 Retaining these gains while restoring in‑person immersion supports progression across the cohort.

 What should departments take forward?